Greek PM Tsipras seeks party backing after abrupt concessions

 The latest reform package was strikingly similar to the terms Greeks rejected in a referendum just last Sunday, angering members of the Syriza’s hardline Left Platform wing.
 Five of them signed a letter saying it would be better to return to the drachma, Greece’s pre-euro currency, than to swallow more austerity with no debt write-off.

-“The proposals are not compatible with the Syriza program,” Energy Minister Panagiotis Lafazanis, who belongs to the far-left faction, told Reuters.
+“The proposals are not compatible with the Syriza programme,” Energy Minister Panagiotis Lafazanis, who belongs to the far-left faction, told Reuters.

 He declined to say how he would vote in the plenary ballot expected late on Friday night.
 “We will take it step by step.”